msteveb/autosetup-docs/content/developer/reference.md

 CXX      - C++ compiler
 CPP      - C preprocessor
-CCACHE   - Set to "none" to disable automatic use of ccache CFLAGS   - Additional C compiler flags
+CCACHE   - Set to "none" to disable automatic use of ccache CPPFLAGS  - Additional C preprocessor compiler flags (C and C++), before CFLAGS, CXXFLAGS CFLAGS   - Additional C compiler flags
 CXXFLAGS - Additional C++ compiler flags
-LDFLAGS  - Additional compiler flags during linking LIBS     - Additional libraries to use (for all tests) CROSS    - Tool prefix for cross compilation
+LDFLAGS  - Additional compiler flags during linking LINKFLAGS - ?How is this different from LDFLAGS?
+LIBS     - Additional libraries to use (for all tests) CROSS    - Tool prefix for cross compilation
 ~~~~~~~~~~~~